TheOdinProject/curriculum/ruby_on_rails/apis/working_with_external_apis.md

 * See [This SO Post on interfacing with third-party APIs](http://stackoverflow.com/questions/6228870/interfacing-with-a-third-party-api-in-rails-opeing-urls-and-parsing-xml-json) for tips.
 * [RailsConf 2016 - From Zero to API Hero: Consuming APIs like a Pro by Cecy Correa](https://www.youtube.com/watch?v=Af5HDgvGuXk)
 * Take a look at [this Medium article](https://revs.runtime-revolution.com/integrating-a-third-party-api-with-rails-5-134f960ddbba) over integrating a third party API with Rails 5.
-* See this other [Medium Article](https://medium.com/food4fluctuations/using-an-api-in-rails-for-noobs-5e02edb0e56b) on creating a simple rails app using the OMDB API, an open source movie database.
+* See this other [Medium Article](https://medium.com/food4fluctuations/using-an-api-in-rails-for-noobs-5e02edb0e56b) on creating a basic rails app using the OMDB API, an open source movie database.

 ### Knowledge check
 This section contains questions for you to check your understanding of this lesson.
 If you’re having trouble answering the questions below on your own, review the material above to find the answer.